-A. Did the District answer "No" to Indicators 1, 3, 4, 5 or 2.A?
-If so, the District's Rating is
+А. Did the school district fail any of the critical indicators 1, 2, 3, or 4?
+If so, the school

-F for Substandard Achievement regardless of points earned.
+district's rating is F for Substandard Achievement regardless of points earned.

-В. Determine rating by applicable number of points.
-(Indicators 6 - 15)
+В. Determine the rating by applicable number of points.

-A = Superior 90 - 100
+A = Superior Achievement 90 - 100

-B = Above Standard 80 - 89
+B = Above Standard Achievement 80 - 89

-C = Meets Standard 60 - 79
+C = Meets Standard Achievement 70 - 79

-F = Substandard Achievement <60
+F = Substandard Achievement <70

-No rating = A school district receiving territory that annexes with a school district ordered by the commissioner under TEC 13.054, or consolidation under Subchapter H, Chapter 41.
-No rating will be issued for the school district receiving territory until the third year after the annexation/consolidation.
+No Rating = A school district receiving territory that annexes with a school district ordered by the commissioner under TEC 13.054, or consolidation under Subchapter H, Chapter 41.
+No rating will be issued for the school district receiving territory until the third year after annexation/consolidation.